microsoft/TypeScript-wiki/Breaking-Changes.md

 > For breaking changes to the compiler/services API, please check the [[API Breaking Changes]] page.

+# TypeScript 3.0

+## The `unknown` keyword is reserved

+`unknown` is now a reserved type name, as it is now a built-in type.
+Depending on your intended use of `unknown`, you may want to remove the declaration entirely (favoring the newly introduced `unknown` type), or rename it to something else.

 # TypeScript 2.9

 ## `keyof` now includes `string`, `number` and `symbol` keys